Trentan/IngAusOfxFixWin/README.md

 Features include

 - Available for both GNU/Linux and Microsoft Windows.
-SuncorpAusOfxFix has been tested in GNU/Linux Ubuntu 16.04 & 18.04 and Windows 10.
+OfxFix has been tested in GNU/Linux Ubuntu 16.04 & 18.04 and Windows 10.
-GnuCash is also available for Mac OS/X and SuncorpAusOfxFix may work but this has not (yet) been tested.
+GnuCash is also available for Mac OS/X and OfxFix may work but this has not (yet) been tested.

 - An easy-to-use interface.
-After downloading a .ofx file from the SUNCORP website, you just start SuncorpAusOfxFix, select the saved bank account configuration using the Bank Account Name combobox, select any different options if required (such as the date range), select the downloaded .ofx file and click the Start button.
-SuncorpAusOfxFix processes the input file and creates a new corrected file with the name of the original file but with the filename suffixed with 'New' before the .ofx extension.
+After downloading a .ofx file from the website, you just start OfxFix, select the saved bank account configuration using the Bank Account Name combobox, select any different options if required (such as the date range), select the downloaded .ofx file and click the Start button.
+OfxFix processes the input file and creates a new corrected file with the name of the original file but with the filename suffixed with 'New' before the .ofx extension.
 For example